 Template 4: To promote your services or products

 It was great meeting you at (Name of event ) on (Date) and learning more about (Company’s name).
 I really admire how you (Achievements).

 I’ve been thinking about your struggle with (Business’ challenges) and I think my company, (Your company’s name) could help you solve this problem by (Summarize your solution).
 As I mentioned, my company focuses on (Areas), and to this date, a lot of companies just like yours are using our product/service and they are highly satisfied.
 Please see my (Company’s portfolio, brochure or website) and don’t hesitate to contact me if you have any questions about our products/ services.

 Would you be able to hop on a call some time this week to discuss more?
 I can also introduce you to a few of our customers that were experiencing the same issues than yours.

 Looking forward to hearing from you,

-- Your intention here is to promote your services or products, so don’t be shy and explain in detail how you can help your recipient’s company or how others have already benefited from your partnership.
+- Your intention in this follow-up email is to promote your services or products, so don’t be shy and explain in detail how you can help your recipient’s company or how others have already benefited from your partnership.

-- Don’t forget to include any attachment that can reinforce your idea of collaboration
+- Don’t forget to include any attachments that can reinforce your idea of collaboration

 - Feel free to propose a date and place for the meeting.
 After all, you are the one helping your recipient!